 Erin stared at the fish for a few more seconds.
 She had absolutely no desire to touch it.
 On the other hand…

-How do you get rid of a fish?
+How did you get rid of a fish?
 Erin put it outside on the ground and stared at it.

 “I could bury it.
 If I had a shovel.
 And I could burn it.
 If I had a way to make fire.
 Or…I could leave it over there.”

-As the fish hit the ground it exploded.
+As the fish hit the ground, it exploded.
 Something inside of it broke or squished, and suddenly a host of little black and green insects exited the fish’s body from every orifice.
 Erin took one look, screamed, and ran.
-She was getting good at it.
+She was getting good at that.